WeblateOrg/weblate/docs/admin/projects.rst

 Name of the committer used for Weblate commits, the author will always be the real translator.
 On some VCSs this might be not supported.

-Default value can be changed by :setting:`DEFAULT_COMMITER_NAME`.
+The default value can be changed by :setting:`DEFAULT_COMMITER_NAME`.

 .. _component-committer_email:

 Committer e-mail
 ++++++++++++++++

-Email of committer used for Weblate commits, the author will always be the real translator.
+E-mail address of committer used for Weblate commits.
+The author will always be the real translator.
 On some VCSs this might be not supported.
 The default value can be changed in :setting:`DEFAULT_COMMITER_EMAIL`.

 .. _component-push_on_commit: